The Dreaded Feedback Pen

-AND organizations with more self-aware leaders have stronger financial performance.
+AND organisations with more self-aware leaders have stronger financial performance.

 Rapidly Growing Your Self Awareness

-- Shift their mindset from “I don’t want to know” to wanting to know the truth about themselves and their impact.
+- Shifting their mindset from “I don’t want to know” to wanting to know the truth about themselves and their impact.

-Here are a few questions that you can ask to gain more insight into yourself
+Here are a few questions you can ask others to gain more insight into yourself:

-- What’s the thing you see me doing that is helping me best contribute to the team and the organization?
+- How do I best contribute to the team and the organization?

-- What’s the one thing I do that is distracting from our success?
+- What’s the one thing I do that detracts from our success?

 Based on researching volumes of current and historical studies and decades of proven human development experience, Human Edge knows, without a doubt, self-awareness is a critical trait that can – and must – be cultivated.
 In the Human Edge CORE™ Leadership assessment, self-awareness is one of the fundamental traits we measure.
 There are tangible ways to improve self-awareness and diving deep into the insights gained from the CORE™ Leadership assessment serves as the basis for that growth.